Riding the Trend or Protecting Profits | Vistra Corp. (VST)

 BofA Securities gave a rating of “Buy” to VST, setting the target price at $23 in the report published on July 09th of the current year.

-During the last 5 trading sessions, VST fell by -1.84%, which changed the moving average for the period of 200-days by +4.67% in comparison to the 20-day moving average, which settled at $18.75.
-In addition, Vistra Corp. saw -7.68% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VST rose by +1.65%, which changed the moving average for the period of 200-days by -0.22% in comparison to the 20-day moving average, which settled at $18.54.
+In addition, Vistra Corp. saw -6.15% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at VST starting from FERRAIOLI BRIAN K, who purchase 8,000 shares at the price of $15.94 back on May 17.
-After this action, FERRAIOLI BRIAN K now owns 20,000 shares of Vistra Corp., valued at $127,544 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at VST starting from HELM SCOTT B, who purchase 5,000 shares at the price of $17.98 back on Aug 19.
+After this action, HELM SCOTT B now owns 249,010 shares of Vistra Corp., valued at $89,890 using the latest closing price.

 Stock Fundamentals for VST